sighupio/module-logging/docs/releases/unreleased.md

 Major version upgrade from v2.19.1 to v3.2.0 delivers significant improvements for log storage and search capabilities.

 ### Loki Components

-Loki Distributed maintains compatibility at v3.4.2 with configuration improvements:
+Updated Loki Distributed from v3.4.2 to v3.5.3 with improved performance and tested against Kubernetes 1.33.
-- Increased flush thread counts on all output plugins to improve network flush performance

 ### MinIO HA